-Shelley Dillon (pdf 23KB) graduated from Deakin in 2004 as an Accredited Practising Dietitian with a Food Science Major.
+Shelly Dillon (PDF, 22.1KB) graduated from Deakin in 2004 as an Accredited Practising Dietitian with a Food Science Major.

-Janine Waller (pdf 15KB) is the Nutrition Manager at National Foods.
+Janine Waller (PDF, 14.0KB) is the Nutrition Manager at National Foods.
 Janine provides insight into careers for dietitians in the Food Industry.